GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/FAQ.md

 On your existing VPC-SC service perimeter:

 - Configure the additional [services](../service_control.tf#L47) from the Secured Data Warehouse that need to be protected
 - Add the terraform service account to the access level member list for this perimeter.
-The service Account must be in the access level member list **before** this perimeter can be used in this module.
+The service account must be in the access level member list **before** this perimeter can be used in this module.
 - Add an egress rule to allow access to external Dataflow templates using Cloud Storage API, see [How do I call a Google service protected by the perimeters from a project outside of the auto-created perimeters?](#how-do-i-call-a-google-service-protected-by-the-perimeters-from-a-project-outside-of-the-auto-created-perimeters).

 ## How do I add new projects to one of the auto-created perimeters?